nimashoghi/nimashoghi.github.io/_pages/about.md

 Work experience
 ======
 * AI Resident at **Meta Fundamental AI Research (FAIR)**, Aug 2021 - Aug 2023
-  * Worked on the FAIR Chemistry team, focusing on the development of large-scale pre-training methods for chemical property prediction.
+  * Worked on the [Open Catalyst Project](https://opencatalystproject.org/index.html) on the FAIR Chemistry team, focusing on the development of large-scale pre-training methods for chemical property prediction.
   * Advisors: [Dr. Larry Zitnick](http://larryzitnick.org/) and [Dr. Abhishek Das](https://abhishekdas.com/)

 * Research Assistant at **High Performance Computer Architecture Lab at Georgia Tech**, May 2019 - May 2021